omics-datascience/BioAPI/README.md

 - URL: /related-terms
 - Method: POST
 - Params: A body in JSON format with the following content
-  - `term_id`: The term ID of the term you want to search
+  - `term_id`: The term ID of the term you want to search.
   - `relations`: Filters the non-hierarchical relations between terms.
 By default it's `["part_of","regulates","has_part"]`.
-It should always be a list
+It should always be a list.
   - `ontology_type`: Filters the ontology type of the terms in the response.
 By default it's `["biological_process", "molecular_function", "cellular_component"]`.
-It should always be a list containing any permutation of the 3 ontologies
+It should always be a list containing any permutation of the 3 ontologies.
-  - `general_depth`: The search depth for the non-hierarchical relations
+  - `general_depth`: The search depth for the non-hierarchical relations.
-  - `hierarchical_depth_to_children`: The search depth for the hierarchical relations in the direction of the children
+  - `hierarchical_depth_to_children`: The search depth for the hierarchical relations in the direction of the children.
   - `to_root`: `0` for false `1` fot true.
-If true get all the terms in the hierarchical relations in the direction of the root
+If true get all the terms in the hierarchical relations in the direction of the root.
 - Success Response:
   - Code: 200
   - Content: The response you get is a list of GO terms related to the searched term that fulfills the conditions of the query.
 Each term has:
-    - `go_id`: ID of the GO term
+    - `go_id`: ID of the GO term.
-    - `name`: Name of the GO term
+    - `name`: Name of the GO term.
     - `ontology_type`: Denotes which of the three sub-ontologies (`cellular_component`, `biological_process` or `molecular_function`) the term belongs to.
     - `relations`: Dictionary of relations.
 Possible keys within this dictionary are `part_of`, `regulates` or `has_part`, and their values are lists of terms with Gene Ontology identifiers.
   - Example: